For Music Faculty click here

 Gaëlle Vassogne is an assistant professor of German Studies at the Université Stendhal in Grenoble, France, where she specializes in German history, business German and Jewish history in Central and Eastern Europe.
 She has taught at the Universität Heidelberg, the Université Paris 3 – Sorbonne Nouvelle and the Institut d’Etudes Politiques.
 She studied German Studies at the Ecole Normale Supérieure and at the Université Paris 3 – Sorbonne Nouvelle and Business at H.E.C.
 In 2004, she received her Ph.D. from the Université Paris 3 – Sorbonne Nouvelle.
 She will be publishing her book "Max Brod und Prag: Identität und Vermittlung" in 2009 (Niemeyer, Tübingen) and is currently working on a project on Prague Zionism.

-Tomáš Vrba graduated from Charles University with a Ph.D. in philosophy and worked from 1974 to 1977 as a social worker.
+Tomas Vrba graduated from Charles University with a Ph.D. in philosophy and worked from 1974 to 1977 as a social worker.
 In 1977, he was a signatory of the Charter 77 human-rights declaration.
-Through the 80s he worked as an editor of samizdat literature and from November 1989 through the spring of 1990, he was a member of the Občanské Forum (Civic Forum).
-Editor-in-Chief of the Lettre Internationale quarterly (Czech and Slovak edition) from 1990 to 1995, Vrba founded and was president of the AEJ-Association of European Journalists/Czech section in 1993.
-From 1997 until 2000, he was the Editor-in Chief of the monthly magazine Nová Přítomnost/The New Presence; more recently, from 2002 to 2004, he was the Association of European Journalist international Vice President and, until 2007, the Chair of the Czech News Agency Council (ČTK).
-He is currently President of the Board of Directors at Theater Archa and the Forum 2000 Foundation.
+Through the 80s he worked as an editor of samizdat literature, and from November 1989 - the spring of 1990, he was a member of the Obcanske Forum (Civic Forum), a political party led by Vaclav Havel.
+He was editor-in-chief of the Lettre Internationale quarterly (Czech and Slovak edition) from 1990 -1995, and Vrba founded and was president of the AEJ-Association of European Journalists/Czech section in 1993.
+From 1997 until 2000, he was the Editor-in-Chief of the monthly magazine Přítomnost/The New Presence; from 2002 -2004.
+He was also the Vice President of Association of European Journalist international and, until 2007, the Chair of the Czech News Agency (ČTK) Council.
+He is currently President of the Board of Directors of the Archa Theater and the Forum 2000 Foundation.
+In 2011, Vrba co-organized an exhibition on Czech samizdat (Czechoslovak dissdient literature) and a symposium on its legacy in New York City.

 Josef Zieleniec, the former Minister of Foreign Affairs (1993-1997), has been a Senator since 2000 and a Member of the European Parliament since 2004.
 He was also a member of the Faculty of Social Sciences, Charles University, and of the Executive Board of CERGE.